katisd/multi-party-lottery/README.md

     }
 ```

-3. In find winner stage.
-Contract owner have to call a `findWinner`
-   - This function find a winner by using hash of xor of choice from player.
-Owner will get 2% of reward and the winner will be get 98% of reward.
+3. **Find Winner Stage:**:

+   - The contract owner calls findWinner to determine the winner.
+   - The winner receives 98% of the funds, and the owner receives 2%.
-   - If there are no winner since every player are nor winner candidate.
-Reward will be transfer to contract owner.
+   - If no valid winner is found, funds are transferred to the owner.

 ```js
 function findWinner() public onlyOwner returns (string memory, uint) {